Massachusetts Institute of Technology

 Option 1: (retrieve the database through the file system)

-Option 2: (download the database form a browser)
+Option 2: (download the database from a browser)

-C. Save the downloaded file to somewhere on your local drive that is writeable by you. (e.g., C:\USERTEMP).
+2b.
+Save the downloaded file to somewhere on your local drive that is writeable by you. (e.g., C:\TEMP).
 NOTE that, on WinAthena machines, the DESKTOP is NOT stored on a local drive but is redirected to your Athena locker (on Drive I:).
+Do not open the file directly since the browser will save its temporary copy on a network drive by default.

 B. Double-click on your local copy of 11.521_lab1.mdb to open this database file in MS-Access